ArikSquad/AriCC/README.md

 # Author
-This client has been made by Ari k!
+This client has been coded by me, but we have been using some open-source code.

 # Socials
 YouTube: www.youtube.com/arikchannel